Nothgisrandom/Insurance_Cost_Estiamtion/README.md

 ---

 ## Next Steps
 - Extend the model to include external social/demographic variables
 - Deploy as a simple Streamlit dashboard or Tableau integration for real-time prediction
-- Add clustering for risk segmentation (low/medium/high)
-- Build and evaluate machine learning models

 ---